Profile decomposition in Sobolev spaces and decomposition of integral functionals II: homogeneous case: Decomposition of integral functionals in critical cases

 \section{Decomposition of integral functionals in critical cases}

 In this section, we always assume $1 < p < N/m $ for $m,N \in \N$.

-As is intended in~\cite{Oku}, we shall investigate the results of decomposition of integral functionals of critical order (in other words, the iterated Brezis-Lieb lemma).
-The author pointed out in~\cite{Oku} that the results of decomposition of integral functionals will be obtained in Lebesgue or Sobolev spaces into which the dislocation Sobolev spaces considered are embedded $G$-completely continuously.
+As is intended in~\cite{Okumura2}, we shall investigate the results of decomposition of integral functionals of critical order (in other words, the iterated Brezis-Lieb lemma).
+The author pointed out in~\cite{Okumura2} that the results of decomposition of integral functionals will be obtained in Lebesgue or Sobolev spaces into which the dislocation Sobolev spaces considered are embedded $G$-completely continuously.
 Hence, along with \cref{lemma;G-complete continuity of Wdmp,lemma;G-complete continuity of Wdmp2}, we shall approach the results of decomposition of integral functionals in lower order homogeneous Sobolev spaces with critical exponents.
+This result has been obtained by some precursors on profile decomposition, e.g.,~\cite{T-01,T-K}.